jobinesh/cloud-native-applications/grpc-hello-world-server/README.md

-This is a very simple example for a gRPC server and client.
+This is a very basic example showcasing how to build a simple gRPC server and a client.
 Here are the steps:

 ## Create a gRPC Service
 ```